anhxd/Deep-Learning-Projects/README.md

-#Deep Learning Projects
+# Deep Learrning projects

-1)Sentiment Analysis using RNN
+1)Sentiment Analysis of Movie reviews using Recurrent Neural Network(RNN)

-more to be added soon :))
+More To be added soon! :))